OpenNebula/addon-linstor_un/README.md

 ## OpenNebula Configuration

-To use your Ceph cluster with the OpenNebula, you need to define a System and Image datastores.
-Each Image/System Datastore pair will share same following Ceph configuration attributes:
+To use your Linstor cluster with the OpenNebula, you need to define a System and Image datastores.
+Each Image/System Datastore pair will share same following Linstor configuration attributes:

 | Attribute                 | Description                                                                                                      | Mandatory |
 |---------------------------|------------------------------------------------------------------------------------------------------------------|-----------|